 So far we have discussed the social constructs of society: both financial and cultural environments in Shaw.
-However, through architectural exclusion the cause of economic turnaround can be attributed to a shift in demographics and redevelopment in infrastructure.
-Schindler’s concept of architectural exclusion is concerned with the “placement and location of infrastructure that physically separates and inhibits access” (Schindler 19).
-Schindler concept of architectural exclusion is referring to the placement of physical barriers and facilitators like bridges, crosswalks, train stations, or bus stops.
-For example, Shaw is in prime real-estate for young, affluent newcomers that work near the national mall considering it is nearly 15 minutes away.
+However, the cause of economic turnaround is a shift in demographics and redevelopment in infrastructure is architectural exclusion.
+Schindler’s concept of architectural exclusion is concerned with the placement and location of infrastructure that physically separates and inhibits access (Schindler 19).
+Shaw is in prime real-estate for young, affluent newcomers that work near the national mall considering it is nearly 15 minutes away.
 The placement of transits, highway routes, bridge exits, and road infrastructure is the main cause for both social seclusion and economic exclusion.
 In the last decade, Shaw’s has experienced an entirely new facelift about its built environment.
 For example, when using Google Maps tool to compare what the area near the metro stop station looked like in 2007 to now, one can notice the newly painted bike lanes, and a new library right off the metro stop.
 What may seem like nuances to an individual strolling by the neighborhood may not notice the crowd of people it attracts and excludes.

 Figure 6.
 Shaw’s one and only metro station, 1701 8th St NW, Washington, DC 20001.